baijum/essential-go/sphinx/data-structures.rst

 ----

 Map is another important data structure in Go.
-We have briefly discussed about maps in the Quickstart chapter.
+We have briefly discussed about maps in the Quick Start chapter.
 As you know, map is an implementation of hash table.
 The hash table is available in many very high level languages.
 The data in map is organized like key value pairs.